System Design Space

 Service Level Indicator

-A measurable service-quality signal: availability, latency, error rate, or freshness.
+A measurable service-quality signal on a user path: availability, latency, error rate, or freshness.

 SLO